Foreign Influence Risk Index (FIRI)

 I delved deeply into this during stakeholder and user interviews, with resulting feedback being that there was no issue and no suggestions on the colors I assigned for PMESII.

-Within just a few months of transitioning into the security, threat, and risk industry, I was responsible for delivering data visualizations for the project.
-Drawing on feedback from stakeholders at both Deloitte and Seerist, I explored various design solutions to effectively visualize the data.
+Within months of transitioning into the security, threat, and risk industry, I took on responsibility for delivering data visualizations for this project.
+Leveraging stakeholder and SME feedback from both Deloitte and Seerist, I explored and iterated on various design solutions to effectively visualize complex data aligned with key Jobs To Be Done (JTBD).

 Map View